Dimm-ddr/loudlyproud/content/ru/books/we-do-what-we-do-in-the-dark-977e5bda.md

 params:
   authors:
   - Michelle  Hart
-  bookTitle: We Do What We Do In The Dark
+  book_title: We Do What We Do In The Dark
   book_description: A novel about a young woman's life-altering affair with a much
     older, married woman.Mallory is a freshman in college, reeling from her mother's recent death, when she encounters the woman.
 She sees her for the first time at